 Gender: MaleAllergy Scale: 3 - Good ChoiceActivity Level: ActiveShedding: Will Not Shed Expected Size: 16-20 lbs.

-There are two in this litter, one boy and one girl, both are brown and white.
-Mom is a brown and white Shih Tzu and she weighs 14#.
-Dad is a brown and white Havanese and he weighs 18#.
+There are five in this litter, two boys and three girls, two are a brown sable and the other three are brown and white.
+Mom is a brown and white Havanese, she weighs 16#.
+Dad is a brown and white Shih Tzu, he weighs 15#.

 About This Breed: